GUCHENHAO/h264-Demo-PYNQ/README.md

 	- Open a web browser and connect to Jupyter Notebooks.
 	- Run the "使用VLC接收HDMI视频流.ipynb".
 	- Open the "w.sdp" with VLC on PC1 and click the "play" button.
-	- The you can see the decoding result in the VLC.
+	- Then you can see the decoding result in the VLC.
 3. Demo link: https://www.bilibili.com/video/av17380536